JetBrains/intellij-sdk-docs/topics/ui/controls/radio_button.md

  <format color="E55765" style="bold">Incorrect</format>
 ![](08_How_to_use_incorrect.png){width=706}

-Make labels short and intelligible — see [Writing short and clear text](writing_short.md).

 ### Group label
 Always start a radio button group with a group label.
 It explains what the options are for.